Road Trip: Oregon Coast

 Next up is Wildcat Creek Covered Bridge, one of the area's historic covered bridges that you can still drive through.
 To get there, turn left onto Siuslaw Rd, then right onto Austa Rd.
 This is the perfect place to picnic if you picked up lunch.

 Immediately past the turn off for Sweet Creek Falls is the bridge over the Siuslaw River into Mapleton.
-If the river calls to you, consider making arrangements to stay at Lauren's Place, an idyllic Mapleton bed and breakfast with a private dock and kayaks.

 By now, if you've stopped along the way, it may be late afternoon.
 Check into your Florence hotel and plan your evening.
 If there is still time, pop over to the Oregon Coast Military Museum for an impressive tribute to the local veterans.
 Or drive north through town on Highway 101 to see an unusual garden dedicated to Darlingtonia, a rare carnivorous flower.